1. Purpose of Policy

 4.3.4 Council will undertake other responsibilities, as set out in the remainder of this policy.

-4.3.5 Council’s establishment, general powers and functions will be in accordance with Part 2, Division 2 of The Act.
+4.3.5 Council’s establishment, general functions and powers will be in accordance with Part 2, Division 2 of The Act.

-4.3.7 The election of Council members will be conducted in accordance with the Election of Council Members - Governing Policy.
+4.3.7 The election of Council members will be conducted in accordance with Part 2, Division 3A of the Act and with the Election of Council Members - Governing Policy.

 4.3.10 Members of Council will be provided with an induction and ongoing professional development opportunities.